Ashley-Edge/DnD_character_generator/README.md

 ## Service2 and service3

 Service2 and service3 will act very similar.
-And will use the same sort of tests.
+Once I have coded and checked that service2 works, I will replicate the code and edit it to select a random class for servive3.

 Service2 will generate a random race for our character.
 ```